percona/pmm-doc/docs/setting-up/client/mysql.md

 | Percona Server for MySQL | 5.7 (**not** [Percona Server for MySQL 8.0][PS_FEATURES_REMOVED].)
 | MariaDB                  | 10.0.4

-Settings needed for query response time distributions.
+Set this variable to see query time distribution charts.

 | Variable                                                            | Value | Description
 |---------------------------------------------------------------------|:-----:|-----------------------------------------------------------------------------------